temporalio/documentation/docs/get-started.md

 ## Learn about Temporal

-Temporal enables developers to write highly reliable applications without having to worry about all the edge cases, but getting started can be paradigm shift for some.
-If you are new to Temporal, or Workflow applications in general, get caught up on the [core concepts](/docs/overview/).
+The Temporal system as a whole enables developers to write highly reliable applications without having to worry about all the edge cases, but getting started can be paradigm shift for some.
+If you are new to the Temporal system, or Workflow applications in general, get caught up on the [core concepts](/docs/overview/).

-Wondering if Temporal is a good fit for your use case?
+Wondering if the Temporal system is a good fit for your use case?
 Check out our [use cases section](/docs/use-cases-orchestration/) or visit the [community forum](https://community.temporal.io/tag/use-case-validation).

-## Temporal deployment and configuration
+## Temporal Server

-There are a few ways to run Temporal.
-Try out the [quick install guide](/docs/server-quick-install/) or use the [Temporal Helm Chart](https://github.com/temporalio/helm-charts) to deploy to a Kubernetes cluster.
+If you are looking to self-host the Temporal Server, start with the [Server introduction](/docs/server-introduction).

-Learn how to [manage Temporal configurations](/docs/server-configuration/), [customize Workflow filtering](/docs/server-workflow-search/), or [set up Archival](/docs/server-archive-data).
+Interested in using Temporal Cloud (SaaS)?
+[Hop on the waitlist](https://docs.temporal.io/docs/cloud-introduction).

 ## CLI